 Finally, at Cascade Endodontics in Utah County we offer various levels of sedation dentistry to help you have an comfortable and relaxed root canal or other endodontic procedure.

 In addition to digital radiography, we utilize special operating microscopes.
 Magnification and fiber optic illumination are helpful in aiding the doctor to see tiny details inside your tooth.
 Also, a tiny video camera on the operating microscope can record images of your tooth to further document the doctor’s findings.

 These modern electronic devices are used by your endodontist to measure the lengths of your tooth’s roots.
 Their use saves both time and minimizes the number of needed x-rays.

 It used to be the case that the presence of a post, in a tooth requiring retreatment of root canal therapy, was a common indication for surgical retreatment because of the difficulty and length of the post removal procedure.
 But with the advent of ultrasonic instrumentation, post-removal procedures can now be performed over the course of minutes.
 Our speed in accomplishing this procedure at Apex Endodontics is further enhanced by our ultramodern dual ultrasonic system.

-Performing a root canal with only the use of hand instruments used to be a process so time consuming that it would take 4 or 5 visits to complete.
+Performing a root canal with only the use of hand instruments used to be a process so time-consuming that it would take 4 or 5 visits to complete.
 A lot has changed.
-Modern rotary file systems using nickel-titanium instrumentation has greatly reduced the need for multiple visits and produces a more consistent result.
+Modern rotary file systems using nickel-titanium instrumentation have greatly reduced the need for multiple visits and produces a more consistent result.